 (b) No liability for special, consequential, or incidental damages.
 IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR SPECIAL, CONSEQUENTIAL, OR INCIDENTAL DAMAGES, SUCH AS DAMAGES FOR LOSS OF PROFITS OR REVENUE; LOSS BY REASON OF PLANT SHUTDOWN OR LIABILITY TO OPERATE AT NORMAL CAPACITY; INCREASED COST OF PURCHASING OR PROVIDING EQUIPMENT, MATERIALS, SUPPLIES, OR SERVICES OUTSIDE OF UNIVERSAL'S SCOPE OF SUPPLY AND SCOPE OF WARRANTY; ENRON'S COST OF REPLACEMENT POWER OR CAPITAL; CLAIMS OF ENRON'S CUSTOMERS; ENRON'S INVENTORY OR USE CHARGES; OR OTHER SPECIAL, CONSEQUENTIAL, OR INCIDENTAL DAMAGES OF ANY NATURE INCURRED BY EITHER PARTY.

 Section 10.
 Compliance with Governmental Regulations.
 UNIVERSAL shall perform the Work and Extra Services in compliance with the applicable federal, state, and local laws, ordinances, and regulations in effect on the date of this Agreement.
-If any federal, state, or local laws, ordinances, or regulations, or interpretations of those laws, ordinances, or regulations, change after the date of this Agreement, and that change results in UNIVERSAL being required to incur additional labor or material costs, or extend the time for performance, then the compensation to be paid UNIVERSAL by ENRON shall be increased and the time for performance extended, as appropriate.
+If any federal, state, or local laws, ordinances, or regulations, or interpretations of those laws, ordinances, or regulations, change after the date of this Agreement, and that change results in UNIVERSAL being required to incur additional labor or material costs, or extend the time for performance, then the compensation to be paid UNIVERSAL by ENRON shall be increased and the time for performance extended, as appropriate, upon mutual agreement of the parties.

 Section 11.
 Waiver of Deceptive Trade Practices Act.
 ENRON waives to the fullest extent permitted by law the provisions of the Texas Deceptive Trade Practices - Consumer Protection Act, Subchapter 12 of the Texas Business and Commerce Code, Section 17.41, et seq., and all claims, causes of action, rights, and remedies that ENRON may otherwise have thereunder arising out of or in relation to the performance and execution of this agreement.

 Section 12.
-Access to Work and Extra Services, After access to Work and Extra Services have been granted UNIVERSAL by ENRON, UNIVERSAL'S Work area may have restricted access in the interest of safety only.
+Access to Work and Extra Services, After access to the Substation to perform Work and Extra Services have been granted UNIVERSAL by ENRON, UNIVERSAL'S Work area may have restricted access in the interest of safety only.

 Section 13.
 Late Payment.
 All undisputed sums not paid when due shall bear interest at the rate of 18% per annum from the due date until paid in full.

 Section 14.
-Independent Contractor, UNIVERSAL is an independent contractor and is to determine the manner and method in which the Work and Extra Services are to be performed to attain the results required by this agreement, ENRON being interested only in the results to be attained.
+Independent Contractor, UNIVERSAL is an independent contractor and, except as otherwise provided in this agreement, is to determine the manner and method in which the Work and Extra Services are to be performed to attain the results required by this agreement.
+UNIVERSAL is not, by reason of this Agreement, an employee or agent of ENRON.

 Section 15.
 Prohibition of Liens.
-UNIVERSAL shall promptly pay all bills for labor, tools, materials, supplies, equipment, and services provided and used by UNIVERSAL in performing the Work and shall not allow the attachment of any laborers', artisans', mechanics', or materialmen's liens against ENRON or its property.
+UNIVERSAL shall promptly pay all bills for labor, tools, materials, supplies, equipment, and services provided and used by UNIVERSAL in performing the Work and Extra Services and shall not allow the attachment of any laborers', artisans', mechanics', or materialmen's liens against ENRON or its property.
 UNIVERSAL shall execute, deliver, and fill all notices or documents reasonably requested or deemed reasonably necessary by ENRON to protect ENRON or its property from any such liens or claims.
 UNIVERSAL for itself, its subcontractors and its successors and assigns, agrees to hold ENRON harmless from, and to indemnity ENRON against the conditions of being liable, and ultimate liability, for any mechanics' or materialmen's claims or liens by whomsoever made or flied, arising out of the performance of the Work or Extra Services and, UNIVERSAL shall undertake any action necessary to release or discharge any such claims or liens made or filed against ENRON or its property.